 Image Source: Flickr/SilverBlue

 Venue: Near the bank of River Sindhu, Leh, Ladakh, Jammu & Kashmir

 As the name suggests, Sindhu Darshan Festival is a popular festival in Leh celebrated to honour the great Sindhu River which is considered to be a deity among folks.
-The festival takes place on the bank of Sindhu River and renowned among people, both native and foreigners for being an exemplary blend of multiple culture and diversities.
+The festival takes place on the bank of Sindhu River and is renowned among people, both native and foreigners for being an exemplary blend of multiple cultures and diversities.
 One can feel the spell in the air, the vivacity and liveliness of the people, the beautiful water-filled earthen pots gathered from varied rivers and the exotic dance performances performed by native artists.
-No to forget the grand reception that follows the entire event.
-From mouth watering food to mind boggling music, the event is packed with loads of attractions that you might not want to miss anyhow.
+Not to forget the grand reception that follows the entire event.
+From mouth-watering food to mind boggling music, the event is packed with loads of attractions that you might not want to miss anyhow.

 Ladakh International Film Festival

 Date: 3rd week of June (Estimated)